ruricolist/spinneret/README.txt

   values are omitted.
 Boolean attributes with non-nil values are minimized.

+  Duplicate attributes are handled like duplicate keyword arguments: all values are evaluated, but only the leftmost value is used.
+The exception is the class attribute: the class of a tag is the union of all its :CLASS arguments.

 - Forms after the attributes are treated as arguments.
 Each non-nil (primary) value returned by an argument to a tag is written out using PRINC.